TomStuart92/TomStuart92.github.io/_posts/16-10-24-FinalProject.md

   }
 ```

 Isn't that beautiful?
 It's certainly a code smell, but again, at the moment I more worried about having a working final project than a beautiful code base.
 The technical debt can be paid of later.

+### Friday 28th October

+As a team, we continue to have regular little wins.
+This is a great feeling, and really makes it feel like your progressing towards your goal.
+Thao and I managed to connect our application up to our backend that I built yesterday.
+This was a great feeling and really validated our approach of building the two apart.

+Elsewhere we've got a working User creation system, and our messaging system is progressing nicely.
+I think we're in a really good place to smash out the rest of the features before the feature freeze on Wednesday.

+### Saturday 29th October

+Yep, didn't do any coding today.
+Had an incredible truffle burger and great coffee though.

+### Sunday 30th October

+The advantage of remote work is that you can be curled up in front of a roaring fire, with Star Wars on the screen whilst you smash out a few outstanding issues.

+I tidied up the Facebook login today, pushing Users through to events on a successful login and checking if they're already logged in when they arrive on the login screen.
+I'm starting to get into a flow when writing Swift, but it's still a bit of a challenge.
+Most of this seems to stem from the static typing, something I think I might devote a blog post to next week.
+It's not intrinsically difficult, but requires a shift in mindset from dynamic languages.

+I also played around with some of the visual styling which is something that seems to play to xCode strengths.
+As it gives you an actual wireframe of each scene in the storyboard it becomes pretty easy to get things looking just as you want.

+I'm starting to feel we're on track to complete our project to a really decent level by Friday.
+Hopefully, I'm not mistaken.